cwfparsonson/trafpy/docs/docs/index.rst

 Free Software
 =============
+TrafPy is free software; you can redistribute it and/or modify it under the terms of the Apache License 2.0.
+Contributions are welcome.
+Check out the `guidelines <https://trafpy.readthedocs.io/en/latest/Contribute.html>`_ on how to contribute.

 TrafPy will one day be open-source.
 For now, it is a private repo found on `GitHub <https://github.com/cwfparsonson/trafpy>`_.
 Contact cwfparsonson@gmail.com to request access.